 Find out more

-This page is updated by the first recital of the month; please check back soon for October’s music programme and November’s guest organists.
+This page is updated by the first recital of the month; please check back soon for May’s music programme and June’s guest organists.

 The History of the Organ